Dublin coddle is a sausage, bacon and potato stew associated with Ireland's capital city.

 Dublin Coddle is a traditional Irish dish primarily made by true blue Dubliners, enjoyed throughout the year and not just to celebrate St. Paddy.

 It's a one-pot wonder full of potatoes, sausages, bacon and onions.
 Cooked slowly in water or broth the result is a filling stew loved throughout Ireland's capital city.

 For real Dubs, coddle is a nostalgic dish.
 One that reminds them of childhood, and the tastes of home.

 But this isn't just a dish from the past.
 It's alive and well and continues to be made in Dublin homes to this very day.

-Confession time – I didn’t grow up eating coddle made by mother.
-She was born in County Cork so coddle did not feature on our weekly dinner menus.
-Now don’t panic.
-That doesn’t mean I never enjoyed a good bowl of coddle as a child in Dublin.
+Confession time - I didn't grow up eating coddle made by mother.
+She was born in County Cork so a Dublin stew did not feature on our weekly dinner menus.
+Now don't panic.
+That doesn't mean I never enjoyed a good bowl of coddle as a child in Dublin.

-My best friend’s mam made a mean pot of coddle and I often had the pleasure of joining them for dinner on coddle nights.
+My best friend's mam made a mean pot of coddle and I often had the pleasure of joining them for dinner.
 In fact, I had a habit of hanging around hoping for a bowl whenever I sniffed a pot of coddle simmering away on the cooker.